reststate/reststate-vuex/README.md

   });
 ```

-But if the server is doing anything fancy with filtering, like substring matches or virtual fields, then you'll need to replicate that logic yourself on the client side.
-You can access the `all` getter and then perform filtering yourself.
+This doesn’t perform any filtering logic on the client side; it simply keeps track of which IDs were returned by the server side request and retrieves those records.

 ### loadRelated action / related getter